Support for national climate change adaptation plans in French-speaking sub-Saharan Africa

 Title: Science-based support for National Adaptation Plan (NAP) processes in francophone Least Developed Countries (LDCs) of sub-Saharan Africa

 Lead executing agency: Benin: Ministère du Cadre de Vie et du Développement Durable (Ministry of Living Environment and Sustainable Development); Senegal: Ministère de l’Environnement et du Développement Durable (Ministry of Environment and Sustainable Development); Burkina Faso: Ministère de l’Environnement, de l’Economie Verte et du Changement Climatique (Ministry of Environment, Green Economy and Climate Change)

-The risks of climate change are immense, particularly for the states classified by the United Nations as least developed countries (LDCs) in French-speaking sub-Saharan Africa.
-Achieving development goals under already difficult political conditions is a major challenge.
-In addition, extreme weather such as droughts, heat waves, storms and floods is becoming more frequent.
-The necessary political and state structures are not yet in place and staff do not have the expertise required to carry out measures to adapt to climate change.
+The risks of climate change are immense for the least developed countries (LDCs) in francophone sub-Saharan Africa.
+Achieving development goals is a challenge in what is often a difficult political environment.
+Extreme weather events like droughts, storms and floods are also increasing in frequency.
+The political and state structures required are not in place and staff do not possess the know-how to follow through with adaptations to climate change.

-At the Climate Change Conference in Cancún in 2010, the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) established the National Adaptation Plan (NAP) process.
-This process identifies the medium-term and long-term changes necessary to reduce the vulnerability of countries to climate change.
-By launching the NAP process, the states are integrating adaptation to climate change into their national development planning.
-The Paris Agreement of 2015 underscores the importance of the NAP process in international efforts to adapt to climate change.
+At the Climate Change Conference in Cancún in 2010, the parties to the United Nations Framework Convention on Climate Change agreed to establish the National Adaptation Plan (NAP) process.
+This defines medium-term and long-term requirements to improve the ability of states and citizens to adapt to climate change.
+The NAP process involves states integrating adaptation to climate change into their national development planning.
+The 2015 Paris Agreement underlined the importance of the NAP process.

-Initiated at international level, the NAP process offers the LDCs in sub-Saharan Africa the opportunity to provide an adequate response to climate threats.
+The NAP process certainly offers the countries in sub-Saharan Africa the opportunity to respond appropriately to climate threats.
 However, they lack know-how and the necessary structures for organisation, participation and governance to build a solid foundation and to anchor NAP processes firmly in policies.
 Scientific backing is hugely important to the development of the NAPs but is currently inadequate.
-This is one of the reasons for the dearth of comprehensive data on regional climate change and of analyses of the entire process of climate impact chains to serve as the basis for the adaptation process.
-Access to knowledge and resources is difficult for French-speaking countries, because most scientific information, events, documents and training courses are only available in English.
+This is why there is a scarcity of comprehensive, context-specific data and analyses to serve as a basis for the adaptation process.
+Access to knowledge and resources is difficult for French-speaking countries because most of the scientific information and research data are only available in English.

-The least developed countries in French-speaking sub-Saharan Africa have enhanced capacity to design results-oriented NAP processes on the basis of research.
+The partner countries are in a better position to design results-oriented NAP processes on the basis of research.

-Once the key adaptation options have been identified, then compiled, and communicated in the NAP process, national and local administrations require funds to take corresponding action.
-The project team helps them to identify and tap into sources of finance.
+Once the most important adaptation options have been identified and established in the NAP process, the states require funds in order to implement them.
+The project helps to identify and tap into national and international sources of financing.

-The project is working in Benin and Senegal and is being implemented in collaboration with the non-profit institute Climate Analytics.
-Together with national climate service providers, Climate Analytics focuses on preparing reports and analyses on the basis of existing, adapted methods on issues such as the consequences and risks of climate change and adaptation to climate change.
+The project is being carried out in cooperation with the non-profit institute Climate Analytics.
+Together with national climate information providers, the institute prepares various reports and analyses on the basis of existing, adapted methods on issues such as the consequences and risks of climate change and adaptation to climate change.